thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 The main output measure is accuracy and rotation error as a function of training rotations.

 **Notes:**
-- Training rotations should be structured:
+- Training rotations are ordered as:
   1. First 6 rotations = cube faces
   2. Next 8 rotations = cube corners
   3. Remaining = random rotations (as otherwise introduces redundancy)